Patient Care Transfer Techniques

 Definition/Introduction

+Patient care transfers are an essential yet often neglected aspect of patient care, requiring rigorous adherence to clinical guidelines.[2]
+Proper transfers are based on maintaining continuity of care during and after the transfer.
 Depending on the complexity, patients often receive care in multiple settings during and after hospitalization.
 While some aspects of patient transport vary depending on the patient’s status, intrahospital transports are inevitable, particularly in critically ill patients.
 Poorly organized patient transfers can result in increased morbidity and mortality and should be performed with careful attention.

 Issues of Concern

-• Perform proper hand hygiene
+• Perform proper hand hygiene.

-• Introduce the team to the patient
+• Introduce the team to the patient.

-• Confirm the patient’s identification
+• Confirm the patient’s identification.

 • Assess ABCDs (airway, breathing, circulation, and disability)

-• Breathing: control ventilation with optimized arterial blood gas levels.
+• Breathing: Control ventilation with optimized arterial blood gas levels.
 Ensure adequate oxygenation at all times.

 • Disability: Patients with altered mental status or head injury should have their Glasgow Coma Scale monitored before, during, and after the transfer.

-• Ensure that all tubes, attachments, monitors, attached machines, patient wristbands, and lines are placed properly
+• Ensure that all tubes, attachments, monitors, attached machines, patient wristbands, and lines are placed properly.

 • Special considerations: